The Most Common Home Warranty Add-Ons Explained

 Are home warranty add-ons included in standard plans?

 No. Add-ons are optional upgrades purchased in addition to a standard plan.
-Standard home warranty plans cover core systems like HVAC, plumbing, and electrical, plus major appliances — but specialty features like pools, wells, and septic systems are almost always excluded unless you pay for the add-on separately.
-Always review a plan's base coverage before purchasing add-ons to avoid duplicate protection.
+Standard home warranty plans cover core systems like HVAC, plumbing, and electrical, plus major appliances, but specialty features like pools, wells, and septic systems are almost always excluded unless you pay for the add-on separately.
+Always review a plan's base coverage and common exclusions before purchasing add-ons to avoid duplicate protection.

-How much do home warranty add-ons cost per year?
+How much do home warranty add-ons cost per year in 2026?

 Do home warranty add-ons have coverage limits?

 Yes.
 Every add-on comes with a per-item or per-term coverage cap that limits how much the provider will pay toward a repair or replacement.
-These limits typically range from $500 to $3,000 depending on the add-on type and provider.
-If the actual repair cost exceeds the cap, you are responsible for the difference — which is why it's important to review the contract terms carefully.
+These limits typically range from $500 to $3,000 depending on the add-on type and provider, and several 2026 plans have reduced these caps compared to prior years.
+If the actual repair cost exceeds the cap, you are responsible for the difference, which is why reviewing the payout limits carefully matters.

 Can I add coverage after my home warranty plan has started?